Wallcreeper day, one of the most wanted species amongst the group (No pressure).

 One-flowered Wintergreen (Moneses uniflora). |

-In the same area however I did see one of my traget birds for the trip when we picked up a couple of
+In the same area however I did see one of my target birds for the trip when we picked up a couple of

-Marsh Tits (Carbonero Palustre /Parus palustris) in the willow below us as well as
+Marsh Tit (Carbonero Palustre / Poecile palustris) in the willow below us as well as

 Barn Swallow (Golondrina Común / Hirundo rustica),